People are involved in car accidents hundreds of thousands of times every year in the United States.

 Maybe they're running late for work, or they are running late picking up their kids from school.

-No matter the reason, the result is often a car accident that can cause serious injuries, like whiplash or concussions, or even death.
+No matter the reason, the result is often a traffic crash that can cause serious injuries, like whiplash, concussions, or even death.

 Having a seemingly good reason to speed doesn't make it any safer to do.

-Driving faster than the sped limit is reckless driving, and the faster your car is moving, the less control you have over it if you run into something unexpected on the road.
+Driving faster than the speed limit is reckless driving, and the faster your car is moving, the less control you have over it if you run into something unexpected on the road or encounter poor road conditions.

-Obey the speed limits to avoid tickets and because it's in the best interest of you and other motorists' safety.
+Obey the speed limits to avoid tickets and because it's in the best interest of yourself and other motorists' safety.

 Aggressive Driving

-Getting behind the wheel experiencing emotions like anger, resentment, and frustration can cause accidents.
+Getting behind the wheel while experiencing emotions like anger, resentment, and frustration can cause accidents.

 Speeding is the most common form of aggressive driving.